Application PortalContact Us

 About

 “The Bridgemaker Prize is an opportunity to highlight the incredible work being done by our partners across the country to make art accessible, meaningful, and transformative for all.
-Each of this year’s awardees has used Art Bridges’ support to tell a new story about American art, whether it be by uplifting underrepresented voices or reimagining the way we approach familiar works.” — Anne Kraybill, CEO, Art Bridges
+Each awardee has used Art Bridges’ support to tell a new story about American art, whether it be by uplifting underrepresented voices or reimagining the way we approach familiar works.” — Anne Kraybill, CEO

-Each winner receives a $50,000 award to support future projects in alignment with Art Bridges’ mission.
-In addition to the monetary prize, recipients have the opportunity to spotlight their work across our digital platforms, expanding their reach and inspiring museums nationwide to push boundaries, foster dialogue, and champion the power of art.
+Each winner received an award of $75,000 to support future projects in alignment with Art Bridges’ mission.
+In addition to the monetary prize, the recipients will have their work featured across our digital platforms, expanding their reach and inspiring museums nationwide to strengthen their role as trusted community anchors.

-Visit Spelman College Museum of Fine Artabout Spelman College Museum of Fine Art
+Visit San Diego Museum of Artabout The San Diego Museum of Art

 Eligibility